Apogee2024/TurtleSnake/README.md

 # Snake Game - Turtle Graphics

 This is a classic Snake game built using Python's `turtle` graphics.
-It is designed with a grid for a better player experience
+It is designed with a grid for a better player experience.
+It's a great examples for the advantages of OOP.

 ## Features
 - **Snake Movement**: Control the snake using `W`, `A`, `S`, and `D` keys for up, left, down, and right movements.